Affiliate links on Android Authority may earn us a commission. Learn more.

 Having your battery drain faster than expected is one of the biggest headaches with any Android phone.
 Tracking down a charger and plugging in shortly after a full charge overnight is annoying.
 If you’re ready to thwart your battery woes, a simple culprit may be to blame.
 Here’s what you need to know to conquer background apps.

 These apps can sap your battery and precious resources, but there may be a few different causes for your problems.
 Some apps might not be well optimized, some might be malware, and others might be buggy.
-It’s important to try fixing these first, and see if that improves your battery woes.
-Stopping apps from working in the background affects your experience, after all.
+It’s essential to try fixing these first, and see if that improves your battery woes.
+After all, stopping apps from working in the background affects your experience.

 QUICK ANSWER